 Demo and Live Trading¶

-The cTrader Open API can be used to trade on behalf of both Demo and Live accounts.
+You can use the cTrader Open API to trade on behalf of both Demo and Live accounts.

-We recommend using Demo accounts for development and testing, and then switching to Live after making sure that your integration with the cTrader Open API works correctly.
+We recommend using Demo accounts for development and testing, and then switching to Live after making sure that your integration with the cTrader Open API works as intended.

 However, there are no hard restrictions, and you may freely choose to start development and testing under a Live account.

-While you can use any language to implement the cTrader Open API, we highly recommend using a language that has official SDK support from Spotware.
+You can use any language to implement the cTrader Open API.
+However, if you intend to use Protobufs, we highly recommend using a language that has official SDK support from Spotware.
 To date, these languages are as follows.

-Every official SDK listed above contains 'helper' methods and classes that are designed to make the implementation of the cTrader Open API as smooth as possible.
+Every official SDK listed above contains 'helper' methods and classes that make the implementation of the cTrader Open API as smooth as possible.